|

 LITTER PANS are available in a

 variety of styles and sizes.
-It is best to at least begin
+The "Feline

 with a simple basic pan without the hood.
 After the kitten